richardkyu/ExcelHomework/README.md

-# Excel Homework and partial General Notes
+# Excel Homework and Partial General Notes

 Answers to excel homework, but I am also going to centralize my general notes here.